 The Hunter tree is focused more on precision shooting by rewarding you even further for landing headshots and landing shots a greater distance away.
 The three active abilities in this tree consist of Rapid Shot, Penetrating Shot, and Explosive Arrow.

 Rapid Shot allows you to shoot 3 quick arrows at your target.
-The first and second arrows will deal 100% weapon damage, and the final arrow deals increased weapon damage and staggers your target.
+The first and second arrows will deal 100% weapon damage, and the final arrow deals increased weapon damage.
 As you upgrade this ability you will receive a large amount of cooldown reduction for the Rapid shot if you land all 3 arrows, and the 3rd shot of the ability will have even more increased damage, making this a strong single-target ability.

 The next ability in the tree is Penetrating Shot.
 Penetrating Shot deals an increased amount of weapon damage and passes through your target and travels an additional 100 meters.
 It will damage any other targets in a line behind the first target.
 Upon upgrading the ability you will also get increased damage after each hit, and increased damage for targets 20 or more meters away.